ScilifelabDataCentre/dds_web/.github/pull_request_template.md

 - [Changelog](../CHANGELOG.md)
   - [ ] Added
   - [ ] Not needed (E.g. PR contains _only_ tests)
-- Rebase / Update / Merge _from_ base branch
+- Rebase / Update / Merge _from_ base branch (the branch from which the current is forked)
   - [ ] Done
   - [ ] Not needed
 - Blocking PRs